killamatic/Capstone-Prioritizer/README.md

 mysql -u root -p < setup_db.sql
 //setup_db.sql will create a user, create the database, and define the schema after this has been run, the application should be able to connect to the setup db

+had to install
+pip install -U scikit-learn for the ML, need to add this to the required softwares & requirements.txt pip install mysql-connector-python faker pandas